 is the overall computation time in seconds.stopping_reason

-is a message why the procedure has terminated.
+is a message why the process has terminated.

 Using the analytical gradient